Find Careers in Ministry at Grace College

 A follower of Christ can give glory to God and serve Him in virtually any career choice.
 Of course, there are a number of ministry careers that make a more direct connection.
-Careers in ministry as well as careers in education, counseling and other fields focus on supporting the kingdom of God.
+Careers in ministry, as well as careers in education and counseling, lend themselves to serving and loving people, providing clear opportunities to show others the love of God.
+An online degree in ministry studies at Grace College opens up a variety of careers in ministry for you to explore.

 And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints for the work of ministry, for the edifying of the body of Christ…